KinaraGeorge/To-Do-List-App/README.md

 Execute this command to start the development server:

-npm start
+npm run dev /npm start
-Use code with caution.

 2. Open Your Browser: